RWaltersMA/kafka1.3/README.md

 ### 3. View the combined data in MongoDB Atlas

 The MongoDB Connector for Apache Kafka is configured as a sink connector and writes data to MongoDB Atlas.
 Data is written to the StockData collection in the Stocks database.
 Click on "Collections" tab in your MongoDB Atlas portal to view the StockData collection.
 These data are from both the MySQL and MongoDB databases.
+There is an added field called Exchange that describes the database origin of the data.

 ## Something hit the fan and I dont know what to do - Troubleshooting